Engee documentation

 Details

-Indicator of valid input data.
+An indicator of acceptable input data.

 This is a control signal that indicates whether the data on the dataIn port is valid.